bmentges/brainiak_api/docs/source/services/context/list_contexts.rst

 If there are contexts, the response body is a JSON containing contexts' titles, resources_id and @ids (URIs).

-.. include :: examples/list_context_200.rst
+.. program-output:: curl -s 'http://api.semantica.dev.globoi.com/' | python -mjson.tool
+  :shell:

 **Status 400**

 If there are unknown parameters in the request query string, the response status code is 400.
 A JSON containing both the wrong parameters and the accepted ones is returned.

-.. include :: examples/list_context_400.rst
+.. program-output:: curl -s 'http://api.semantica.dev.globoi.com/?invalid_param=1' | python -mjson.tool
+  :shell:

 **Status 404**